Sarahanna/Hate-speech-and-sentiment-classification-and-dictionary/README.md

 # Ger-Eng-YouTube-Comments

-One issue of classifying hate speech comments is to find enough, of a big variety in the comments you are scraping.
+One issue of classifying hate speech comments is to find enough relevant comments while scraping.
 We opt for filtering half of the comments in our dataset by using a hate speech dictionary as described below.

 The material includes: <br>
 1.)
 A hate speech dictionary of German and English YouTube comments <br>